DallanQ/sleeping_gods_3/Manual.md

 ### 2. Event (page 12)

 Draw the top card of the event deck and read it aloud.
-Apply the effect or complete the challenge. • •
+Apply the effect or complete the challenge.

-Some event cards have multiple choices.
+- Some event cards have multiple choices.
 In this case, choose one and apply the effect.

-If you draw an event card with the word "ongoing," place it face up near the ship board.
+- If you draw an event card with the word "ongoing," place it face up near the ship board.
 Apply the effects until you're able to discard the card.
 (The way to discard the card is described on each card.)

 - You cannot ignore an event card.
 If it only has 1 challenge listed, you must complete it.

 Over the course of each campaign, you will go through the event deck 3 times.
 Each time you reach the end of the event deck, follow these instructions:

+#### First Time (page 12)
-First Time After you have drawn all cards from the event deck, finish the current player's turn.
+After you have drawn all cards from the event deck, finish the current player's turn.
 On the next turn, read paragraph 1 in the storybook instead of drawing an event card.

+#### Second Time (page 12)
-Second Time After you have drawn all cards from the event deck, finish the current player's turn.
+After you have drawn all cards from the event deck, finish the current player's turn.
 On the next turn, read paragraph 1.2 instead of drawing an event card.

+#### Third Time (page 12)
-Third Time After you have drawn all cards from the event deck, finish the current player's turn.
+After you have drawn all cards from the event deck, finish the current player's turn.
 On the next turn, read paragraph F1 instead of drawing an event card.

 When you draw this event, place it face up near the ship board.
 The effect applies until you are directed to discard the card.
 At the end of each player's turn, that player may attempt a CRAFT 6 challenge.
 If the challenge is successful, discard this card.

+>

 When you draw this event, choose to take 1 ship damage or attempt a STRENGTH 6 challenge.

+>

 When you draw this event, place it face up near the ship board.
 The "turn end" effect applies until you are directed to discard the card.
 As an action, you may attempt a STRENGTH 7 challenge to discard this card and the serpent token.
 Hunting Serpent Special Rule: For this event, if you turn to a new page of the atlas, place the serpent on the region your ship starts in.

+>

-## .
-Two Actions
+### 3. Two Actions (page 13)

-Perform 2 of the following actions: travel, explore, market, or port. • You may choose the same action twice. • You may choose to skip an action to gain 1 command.
+Perform 2 of the following actions: travel, explore, market, or port.
+- You may choose the same action twice.

+- You may choose to skip an action to gain 1 command.
 You may do this for one or both actions.

+#### Action: Travel (page 13)
-Action: Travel This action allows you to move the ship to a new region.
+This action allows you to move the ship to a new region.
 Regions are separated by dotted lines, land, the spiral binding of the atlas, and the edge of the page.
 Whenever you travel, you perform a CRAFT challenge:

 First decide if you want one of your crew members (with a craft skill) to participate.
 If so, place 1 fatigue token on their crew board.
 (You may travel without using a crew member.)